tweag/nickel/nickel-lang-cli/tests/snapshot/README.md

   `inputs` subdirectories.
 Give it a descriptive name, as the name of the file is used when printing test failures, and is also used to name the snapshot file.
-2. Run the snapshot tests with `cargo test -p nickel-lang-cli`.
+2. Run the snapshot tests with `cargo test snapshot`.
 3. You'll see a failure message, noting that the test was a new snapshot.
 4. Run `cargo insta review`.
 5. If you're happy with the output, accept it.